Immortal215/The-Drawing-Board-Swift/README.md

 ## 🚀 Installation

 > [!IMPORTANT]
-> 🛠️ *Use Playgrounds or an Xcode project folder to run on your home device, will soon be available on the app store*
+> 🛠️ *Use Playgrounds or Xcode to run on your home device, will soon be available on the app store*

->
->  Download the following dependencies :
+  Download the following dependencies through XCode or Playgrounds package installer :

 * https://github.com/EmergeTools/Pow.git
 * https://github.com/omaralbeik/Drops.git